scott-anderson-wc/cs210pub/reading/methods.md

 }
 </pre>

-The <code>P</code> is a <em>new</em> variable and we declare it here to avoid creating a global variable.
-It is given a value (as if by an assignment statement) before each time through the body of the loop.
+The <code>P</code> is a <em>new</em> variable and we declare it here using <code>var</code> to avoid creating a global variable.
+(We could also have used <code>let</code>, which would be superior in this example, since the variable wouldn't exist outside the loop.)
+The variable is given a value (as if by an assignment statement) before each time through the body of the loop.
 Those values will be the properties of the object.
 The <code>OBJ</code> is an
 <em>existing</em> variable that holds an existing object.

 Here's one last example, which counts the number of properties in an